2024–25 UMass Minutemen ice hockey season: Season

 After riding through the rough patch in the first six weeks of the season, Hrabal was benched for a game against Providence in November.
 While the team lost, they did receive a solid performance from backup Jackson Irving.
 The move seemed to focus Hrabel, who started the following match and followed that with a string of much more consistent play.
 The up and down stretch to start the season caused the team to drop out of the national polls by the end of the first half of their schedule, however, because Hockey East was the top-ranked conference in the country, Massachusetts would have plenty of opportunities to earn their way back to the NCAA tournament.

-Hrabal left the team during the inter break to take part in the World Junior Championships, which gave Irving a chance to show what he could do.
+Hrabal left the team during the winter break to take part in the World Junior Championships, which gave Irving a chance to show what he could do.
 The Minutemen ended up finishing third in the Desert Hockey Classic after surrendering a lead in the third period to Cornell.
 Irving responded with a shutout the following night but his overall performance didn't force the team to rethink their goaltending situation and Hrabal remained the starter for the remainder of the season.
 That choice ended up paying off for the Minutemen as Hrabal was the picture of consistency for the rest of the regular season.
 Over the final 17 games, only once did UMass not win a game where they scored 3 goals.
 With O'Hara and Suniev still firing on all cylinders, the Minutemen's offense was able to take advantage of the solid goaltending and win the vast majority of their games.
 Massachusetts went 10–4–3 which included victories over some of the highest-ranked teams in the country.
 As the wins continued to pile up, UMass climbed their way back into the playoff picture, returning to the polls by late January and then climbing into the top-16 of the PairWise rankings.
 UMass was so good in the back half of the year they even managed to get into the top-10, which put them into a guaranteed at-large position heading into the postseason.